igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

     - "80:8080"
 ```

 Since the `depends_on` option does not wait for the `db` service to be ready, that is, when the `campsite` database and `campsite` user are initialized, I added a delay that is configurable through the `WAIT_FOR_DB` environment variable.
-The wait is triggered by the following condition that I added to the docker-entrypoint.sh:
+The wait is triggered by the following condition in the docker-entrypoint.sh:

 ```shell script
 if [[ -n "$WAIT_FOR_DB" ]]; then